Likelyt/Peel-Learning/README.md

 # Peel Learning for Pathway-Related OutcomePrediction

-Python implementation of Effective Peel Learning for Small Data with Structured Features.
+Python implementation of Peel Learning for Pathway-Related OutcomePrediction.

 ## Installation